Read time: 12 minutes | Core wound: “Without my achievements, I’m nothing.”

 The Stress Spiral

-1. Achievement strategies stop working
+1. Your usual strategies stop working

-2. Identity tied to success feels threatened
+2. Your identity feels threatened

-3. Paralysis sets in
+3. Paralysis sets in where drive used to be

 4. Procrastination replaces productivity